 Born (c.
-430 – 354 BC) during the early years of the Peloponnesian War and into a wealthy equestrian family, Xenophon was an Athenian active during a tumultuous time in ancient Greece.
-Contemporary readers know him not only as a student of famous philosopher Socrates but also as a historian, philosopher, and soldier.
+430 – 354 BCE) during the early years of the Peloponnesian War and into a wealthy equestrian family, Xenophon was an Athenian active during a tumultuous time in ancient Greece.
+Contemporary readers know him not only as a student of the famous philosopher Socrates but also as a historian, philosopher, and soldier.

-Xenophon was also a mercenary for the Achaemenian prince Cyrus The Younger and was involved in rebellion against Cyrus The Younger’s brother, the Persian king Artaxerxes II.
-For the following 23 years of his life, Xenophon lived on an state in Elis given to him by the Spartans.
-On this estate he penned most of his works and had two sons with his wife Philesia.
-However, when Sparta was defeated in 371 BC he was driven from the estate and moved to Corinth where he lived out the remainder of his days.
+Xenophon was also a mercenary for the Achaemenian prince Cyrus the Younger and was involved in the rebellion against Cyrus The Younger’s brother, the Persian king Artaxerxes II.
+For the following 23 years of his life, Xenophon lived on an estate in Elis given to him by the Spartans.
+On this estate he composed most of his works and had two sons with his wife Philesia.
+When Sparta was defeated in 371 BCE he was driven from the estate and moved to Corinth where he lived out the remainder of his days.

-Xenophon penned a large body of work and is therefore particularly valuable for historians wishing to examine events that took place during the Peloponnesian War (431-404 BC).
+Xenophon penned a large body of work and is therefore particularly valuable for historians wishing to examine events that took place during the Peloponnesian War (431-404 BCE).
 Some of Xenophon’s most notable writings include Hellenica (covering the concluding years of the Peloponnesian War), Anabis (a soldier’s journal of his time as a Greek mercenary soldier and the leader of the Ten Thousand,), and Memorabilia (a writing chronicling Socrate’s trial while also acting as an apologetic in defense of Socrates before the jury).